d3/d3-scale/README.md

 <a name="quantize_domain" href="#quantize_domain">#</a> <i>quantize</i>.<b>domain</b>([<i>numbers</i>])

 If *numbers* is specified, sets the scale’s input domain to the specified two-element array of numbers.
 If the array contains more than two numbers, only the first and last number are used.
-If the elements in the given array are not numbers, they will be coerced to numbers; this coercion happens similarly when the scale is called.
+If the elements in the given array are not numbers, they will be coerced to numbers.
 Thus, a quantize scale can be used to encode any type that can be converted to numbers.
 If *numbers* is not specified, returns the scale’s current input domain.

 <a name="quantize_range" href="#quantize_range">#</a> <i>quantize</i>.<b>range</b>([<i>values</i>])